 Have you ever asked yourself “I know I need SEO, but I don’t know exactly what I need”?
-More and more businesses are starting to realize the value in search engine optimization.
-As a result, the demand for SEO’s has increased.
+More and more businesses are starting to realize the value of search engine optimization.
+As a result, the demand for SEO has increased.

 What do you hope to get out of an SEO campaign?

 Search engine optimization involves a number of things; from website audits and on-page content recommendations to link building programs and everything in between.
 Additionally, there is no cookie-cutter price for SEO and it is based on what is included and to what extent.

 When looking for your vendor, it’s important to know what you’re looking for.
 Here are 3 factors to consider when reviewing what your search engine optimization needs are.

 First and foremost, identify your business goals.
 While traffic and rankings are important, it is not the only thing that matters.
 At Good Monster, we always steer the conversation towards your overall goals, including revenue.
 SEO campaigns include plenty of elements.
 By evaluating and understanding what your business goals are, you will be able to make the best decision regarding the SEO services you really need.

 Do you want to gain local visibility?
 Do you want to increase conversions?
 Maybe you want to build brand and product awareness.
 Each one of these questions brings a new and different SEO strategy to the table.

 One of the biggest ranking factors is the performance of your website’s on-page elements.
 Anytime we get a new client, we assess these on-page elements by reviewing analytics, content, and other factors.
 It is important to understand exactly what needs to be optimized so that your website can beat out your competitors.

 Check out your traffic trends, including conversion trends and any other analytics that you think will help you better understand your needs.
 This will also help you in the budgeting process.
 If you know your site needs a lot of work on-page as well as off-page, the more involved the strategy and campaign will be.